 |

-Topics include: Getting In Touch With One's Sexuality Tracing Psychosexual History Stages of Psychosexual Development Discernment of Vocation Relationship Inventory Managing Sexual Energies |
+Topics include: Getting In Touch With One's Sexuality Tracing Psychosexual History Stages of Psychosexual Development Gender Definitions Relationship and Intimacy Managing Sexual Energies |

-Four: Relationship Enhancement |
+4. Relationship Enhancement |

 A program that coaches participants in the art and skill of making relationships healthy; stress is given to effective communication and its role in peaceful conflict resolution. |